 Other Blood Thinner Options

 If none of Coumadin, Xarelto and Pradaxa are right for you, remember that there are always new anticoagulants coming to the market.
 Most recently, Eliquis (apixaban) has made a splash in the industry.
 A twice-daily pill, Eliquis is considered much safer for patients with renal issues without requiring lower, less effective dose.
-In fact, a recent meta-analysis of 94,656 patients published in the BMJ found that Eliquis was the top choice when accounting for comparative effectiveness, safety and cost all together.
+In fact, a recent meta-analysis of 94,656 patients published in the BMJ found that Eliquis was the top choice when accounting for comparative effectiveness, safety and cost altogether.

 Of course, there are always the old standbys of warfarin and aspirin.
 While these drugs have their own issues, at least they are well known in the medical community and have been used for decades.
 And if something goes wrong while taking them, it is easier to reverse their effects than with some of the newer drugs.